cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 ### Optimization 2: Avoid string manipulation

-In Go, stings are immutable.
-This means that under the hood, they can not be modified, stuck together, split in half, converted to bytes, etc..
+In Go, strings are immutable.
+Under the hood, they can not be modified, stuck together, split in half, converted to bytes, etc..

 All of these operations result in the creation (and potential allocation) of a new string!

 Don't get me wrong: strings are perfectly safe to use.
-It's just that they need be understood when memory allocation is a concerned.
+It's just that they need be understood when memory allocation is a concern.

 The following `DecoderFunc` negates the need for strings by parsing the input byte stream manually.
 I call it `DecodeNoAlloc` for a reason you will shortly